On Capacity-Achieving Distributions for Complex AWGN Channels Under Nonlinear Power Constraints and their Applications to SWIPT: Main results

 \section{Main results}

 In this section, we provide the main results of this paper.
-In the following, we first characterize the capacity in (\ref{E19}) when the channel input amplitude constraint is $r_p=\infty$.
-In the next theorem, we study the capacity problem in (\ref{E19}), when $r_p<\infty$.
+First, we characterize the capacity in (\ref{E19}) when the channel input amplitude constraint is $r_p=\infty$.
+In the following theorem, we study the capacity problem in (\ref{E19}), when $r_p<\infty$.
 We accordingly, derive the necessary and sufficient condition for the optimal distributions achieving the capacity.